TheMarlboroMan/dfw-jumpstart/README.md

 Thus:

-- Preloop happens once before loop time is consumed.
-- Postloop happens right before drawing the state.
-- Controller loop happens X times, as much as needed to fill N seconds of logic.
+- Controller loop happens X times, as much as needed to fill N seconds of logic before drawing.
 	- This time is measured by a ldt::fps_counter, property of the kernel.
 	- The value "delta_step" on the kernel represents the 0.01 seconds of logic.
 	- Once N seconds of logic are run, the screen is refreshed.